mamewotoko/podplayer/README.md

 TODO
 ----
+* fix #1
+  * content corrupted?
+  * debug: using TeeInputStream of Commons IO
-* support http auth for fetching podcast xml and episodes
+* support http auth for fetching podcast xml and episodes (#2)
   * cache auth info for each host?
+* build podcast parser with gradle
+  * commons-io dependency
 * add test
   * sort by pubdate
 * improve UI with material icon